Climate and Average Weather Year Round in Kingston Canada

 Kingston experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.0 months, from June 18 to September 18, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is July 31, with muggy conditions 38% of the time.
+The muggier period of the year lasts for 3.0 months, from June 19 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
+The month with the most muggy days in Kingston is July, with 9.7 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable